Welcome to the information page for the CoMotion Makerspace!

 - copper plated boards with pre-drilled mounting holes for LPKF PCB plotter

 Want us to add something?
-Send us a note and we’ll add it to the wishlist!
+Fill out this survey and we’ll add it to the wishlist!
 We will be expanding from 4,000 to 6,000 square feet in the coming months and continuing to add new capabilities.

 Upcoming Orientation/Safety Training sessions: